How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 Economic research uses the market, competitive, and customer evidence to build a unit economics model with benchmark-referenced CAC, realistic churn assumptions, and a stated price-to-LTV ratio.
 It outputs a specific verdict on whether the economic model is viable at achievable customer counts.

-After the five research dimensions are complete, the pipeline identifies the kill criteria: the specific conditions that, if true, would mean the business cannot work as described.
-These are derived from the research findings rather than from the intake brief, because the research may surface conditions that the founder did not anticipate when describing the idea.
+After the five research dimensions are complete, the pipeline identifies the named risks and the thresholds at which they trip: the specific conditions that, if true, would mean the business cannot work as described.
+These are derived from the research findings rather than from the brief, because the research may surface conditions that the founder did not anticipate when describing the idea.

-Each kill criterion is stated as a testable condition, the evidence for and against it is cited, and a confidence level is assigned.
+Each risk threshold is stated as a testable condition, the evidence for and against it is cited, and a confidence level is assigned.

 Step four: the verdict

-Build (investor frame: Pursue) indicates that the kill criteria tested are not currently true, the market and economic dimensions support the model, and the available evidence does not identify a fundamental viability problem.
+A high Verdikt Score (70 or higher) indicates that the risk thresholds tested are not currently tripped, the market and economic dimensions support the model, and the available evidence does not identify a fundamental viability problem.
 It is not a guarantee of success.
 It is a research-based assessment that the conditions for success are present.

-Kill (investor frame: Reject) indicates that one or more kill criteria are strongly supported by the evidence, and that the business model as described is unlikely to work under current market conditions.
-It identifies the specific finding that drives the call.
+A low Verdikt Score (below 40) indicates that one or more risk thresholds are strongly supported by the evidence, and that the business model as described is unlikely to work under current conditions.
+It identifies the specific finding that drives the score and points to what would need to change for the answer to flip.

 Step five: the delivered memo

-The delivered memo is a structured document formatted for three use cases: founder decision-making (should I build this?), investor presentation (here is the research behind this pitch), and team alignment (here is what the market tells us about our strategy).
+The delivered memo is a structured document formatted for two use cases: the founder's own decision-making (should I build this?) and team alignment (here is what the research tells us about our strategy).

 Every factual claim in the memo traces back to the source that contains it.
 The source library attached to the report contains 40 or more verified sources with links, so any claim can be verified independently.